The Tiger, Golden Polar Bear, & Lynx

 Your bracelet & care

-28th November.
 Your order will be processed within 2 business days of receipt.
-Shipments are tracked and details for the delivery service you choose are shown on checkout.
+Shipments are tracked and details for the delivery service you choose are shown at checkout.

 Polar Bears are the largest carnivores in the world and are classified as ‘marine mammals.
 They can swim for days at a time and are called 'Polar' because they only live in the Arctic at the North Pole.
 With their habitat at risk from global warming (melting ice) and invasion by oil companies food is also scarce and only 2 in every 100 hunts for food are successful.
 There are now just 26,000 Polar Bears left.
 With their blue tongues, black skin and white fur, these magnificent bears grow up to 800 kgs, the weight of 10 men!
 Magnificence it seems is no guarantee of survival.

 The Iberian Lynx

 The Iberian Lynx is so called because it lives on the Iberian Peninsula, and is also known as the Spanish Lynx.
 It's the most endangered feline in the world today with a population of just 400 left on the planet.
 It was less than 100 at the beginning of he century, so things are looking up!
 They have a tawny gold coat and a beard which makes them look very cute indeed!
 Iberian Lynx's grow to about three feet or a metre in height and live on rabbits.
 They live amongst the trees!